ncayllahua/GigisPizzaHOL/devcs2fn.md

 # FaaS and Developer Cloud Service
-This is an optional part for Gigi's pizza serverless LAB, using Developer Cloud Service as DevOps tooling.
+This is an optional part for Gigi's pizza serverless LAB, using Developer Cloud Service as DevOps and CI/CD tooling.

 In this optional part you will create:
 - Developer Cloud Service instance